nknowlton/161251/outline.md

 Week 12

-31: Time series 1 (initial DONE!)
+31: Time series 1 (DONE as ioslides)
-32: Time series 2 (initial DONE!)
+32: Time series 2 (DONE as ioslides)

 12A:
 12B: